GulcinGulcu/GulcinGulcu/README.md

 ## Hi there, I am Gulcin 👋

 I'm a full-stack developer with a strong focus on frontend.
-I create responsive, dynamic user interfaces with modern JavaScript frameworks, backed by scalable Node.js solutions
+I create responsive, dynamic user interfaces with modern JavaScript frameworks, backed by scalable Node.js solutions.

 ## 🌱 Currently
 - Building side projects to grow my portfolio and deepen my frontend skills.